kubevirt/hostpath-provisioner-operator/README.md

 parameters:
   storagePool: local
 ```
 Notice the storagePool parameter.
 This lets the provisioner know which pool to use.
-Once multiple pools are supported you can create multiple storage classes, each pointing to a different pool.
+You can define multiple storage pools each
+pointing to a different path.

 ### Legacy CR
 If you are using a previous version of the hostpath provisioner operator your CR will look like this: